 To confuse James Buchanan for Washington is to conflate copper and gold.

 During Washington’s life, he deservedly became one of the most famous men in the world.
 His remarkable courage and prudence had, despite great odds and at great peril, carried to victory our 13 colonies against the most powerful empire on earth.
 The weight of this task fell upon his shoulders.

 In times of peace, moreover, Washington’s self-possession and equanimity—by contrast to the brilliant but somewhat impulsive advisers surrounding him—meant that the country’s fate could be responsibly entrusted to him.
-The example of his control over his passions, his judgement, and devotion to the common good made him the new model of republican greatness, which until recently filled the American imagination for generations.
+The example of his control over his passions, his judgment, and devotion to the common good made him the new model of republican greatness, which until recently filled the American imagination for generations.

 Indeed, so clear were his virtues that both Federalists and Anti-Federalists reached unanimous agreement about Washington’s worthiness to be president, despite their immense disagreements on almost everything else.

 Today, examples of human greatness are needed perhaps more than ever.
 In the hurly-burly of the crass and silly images in popular culture, film, and music, such examples are absent.